Adult ADHD Assessment in Glasgow by HCPC-Registered Psychologists

 • Emotional dysregulation, including quick frustration, mood swings, or difficulty managing strong feelings

 It is increasingly recognised that many adults, particularly women and those who performed well academically, can reach adulthood without a diagnosis.
+The NHS estimates that ADHD affects around 3–4% of adults in the UK.
 Seeking an assessment later in life is both common and entirely valid.
 Understanding whether ADHD is part of your picture can be a turning point in making sense of your experiences.

 How the ADHD Assessment Process Works at Illuminated Thinking